gabemach/Filler/README.md

 # Filler
-A project to create a blokus-like game using algorithms
+A 42 Silicon Valley project to create a blokus-like game using algorithms